 Finger in the Mail: Parodied.
 Loomer takes the title character's Life Science baby care project doll and sends it back to them piece by piece.
-The horrified Cookie exclaims, "What do we do now?" to which Ned smiles and replies, "Nothing."
+The horrified Cookie exclaims, "What do we do now?" to which Ned smiles and replies, "Nothing," because he knew he'd get all the parts of the baby by the deadline.
 This backfires when, the day before the babies are to be inspected, the teacher suddenly moves up the deadline and they still don't have the head.

 Suzie: Jennifer told me how long you'd been waiting for that, and I thought it was the sweetest thing I'd ever heard.

 First Name Basis: Inverted for Moze and Cookie.
 Cookie and Moze are Only Known by Their Nickname for the most part; the only person who calls Cookie "Simon" is Lisa, who had a crush on him, and the only people who call Moze "Jennifer" are Seth and Faymen, who she dated during the second and third seasons, respectively, and Loomer, who has a thing for her.
 Suzie also calls her "Jennifer."
 Make of that what you will.Ned on the other hand, is physically unable to call her Jennifer.

 Five Stages of Grief: Moze (whose backpack - with her diary inside - went missing) goes through these very quickly, with 'anger' coming up a lot.
 Though she skips the Negotiation stage, and Ned calls it the Four Stages of Grief.